partizanos/VizTargetDiseases/README.md

 3. ```npm install```
 4. ```gulp build-browser```
 5. (optional) to run the examples run a local webserver e.g. ```python -m http.server``` in the project folder and go to the examples url: ```localhost:8000/example ```

-## Basic Example Use:

-Having included the file in dist folder, all you need to do it to include it!

-Afterwards you can create can call the web component and create an object liek this:

- var v = vis();

- you can add add additional configuration, such as data to be visualized by passing either an array

-## Configuration Options: